Mystery of Love: Composition and lyrical interpretation

 "Mystery of Love" is an acoustic song that lasts four minutes and eight seconds.
 It is composed in the key of G major using common time and a tempo of 108 beats per minute.
 Instrumentation is provided by strings, a mandolin, a guitar, and a piano.
 Three reviewers from North by Northwestern felt that Stevens' songs "capture [a] sense of intimacy" that alludes to the film's themes of mythology.
 Alex Robert Ross from Noisey wrote that the track contains a "delicate, plucked-guitar" beat.
 The Daily Californian's Anagha Komaragiri described it as "light and airy".
 Daniel Mergarry, a writer for Gay Times, called "Mystery of Love" the "more hopeful" of Stevens' two songs, and David Bauder from Albany Times Union called the track a "lovely, ethereal ballad".

 On the track, Stevens' vocal range spans from the low note of D3 to the high note of E4.
 Guadagnino considered Stevens' vocals to be crystal and equated them to that of an angel.
 Noisey's Alex Robert Ross noted that he sings in a "semi-whisper".
 Stevens considered the creation of both "Mystery of Love" and "Visions of Gideon" to be easy as they are lyrically about "love and loss", which he has used as the basis for songwriting since he was a child.
 The song opens with Stevens singing the first verse, the lyrics including "Oh, to see without my eyes / The first time that you kissed me".
 Brandon Tensley from Pacific Standard noted the lyrics, "The first time that you touched me / Oh, will wonders ever cease?", to describe the complicated relationship between Elio and Oliver.
 In the third iteration of the chorus, the lyrics change to "The last time that you touched me" after Stevens asks "How much sorrow can I take?" in the previous verse, referencing "how a gnawing emptiness smacks into [Elio and Oliver's] initial bliss once summer ends".
 According to Ivan Raykoff from Oxford University Press' OUPblog, the song "describes the communicative power of touch over vision" and the potential to find both comfort and pain in nostalgia.

-Joe Utichi from Deadline Hollywood noted references to the state of Oregon in "Mystery of Love", which Stevens had previously experimented with in his seventh studio album Carrie & Lowell (2015).
+Joe Utichi from Deadline Hollywood noted references to the state of Oregon in "Mystery of Love", which Stevens had previously experimented with in Carrie & Lowell.
 Stevens mentions Rogue River during a verse, which is both a waterway and town in the state.
 In an interview, the singer confirmed Utichi's claim and explained that "Mystery of Love" was written in Oregon while touring for his album.
 Other references in the song are to birds, which Stevens claims represents "absolute freedom and transcendence".
 Sam Eichner from UrbanDaddy noted themes of Christianity in the lyrics, saying that "'Mystery of Love,' in particular – ha[s] a spiritual bent, exalting the feeling to the realm of the divine".